WCHA (AM)

 WCHA (800 kHz) is a commercial AM radio station licensed to Chambersburg, Pennsylvania, and serving Franklin County, Pennsylvania.
 It simulcasts an oldies format with WHAG in Hagerstown, Maryland.
 WCHA and WHAG are owned and operated by Connoisseur Media.
 Most programming comes from The True Oldies Channel, programmed and hosted by New York City DJ Scott Shannon.
-WCHA also carries Penn State football and Pittsburgh Steelers football.
+WCHA also carries Pittsburgh Steelers football.

 By day, WCHA is powered at 1,000 watts non-directional.
 Because 800 AM is a Mexican clear channel frequency reserved for Class A station XEROK in Ciudad Juarez, WCHA reduces power to 196 watts at night to avoid interference.
 WCHA is also heard on 250-watt FM translator W242BY at 96.3 MHz.

 History

+The station signed on the air on August 9, 1946, at 6 a.m.

 On September 1, 1989, WCHA began broadcasting in C-QUAM AM stereo.